Chapter 3 – The Office

 The coin fell to the floor and Tina froze.
 She had not checked the bathroom stalls coming in.
 She picked up the coin and put it into her pocket.

 “Amy.
 Hi.
 Yes, everything’s fine,” Tina stumbled over her words, her arch enemy staring her in the face.
 Amy walked over to the sink and turned the water on.
-Her dark chocolate skin and dred loc’d hair pulled up in a pin.
+Her dred loc’d hair pulled up in a pin.
 The woman washed her hands, cutting her eyes at Tina.

 “Alright”, she said smirking.